-How do I add or change banking details?
+How do I change my banking details?

 Who can change banking details?

-The Registered Representative’s details must match those on the SARS system.
-For more information see ‘Single Registration’.
+Only taxpayers, registered representatives, or registered tax practitioners can change banking details.
+The registered representative’s details must match those on the SARS system.
+For more information see Single Registration.

 What are valid bank accounts?